Rates, discounts and monetary transactions

 1,000

-Amendment of the articles of association of a structured company.
+Amendment to the articles of association of a two-tier company (structuurvennootschap).

 Setting up a holding structure.